 INTRODUCTION

-Tobacco remains a product unlike any other; it kills up to two in three long term users[1], is the leading preventable cause of a host of diseases[2,3] and is the largest single driver of health inequities[4,5].
-Within a comprehensive approach to tobacco control, fiscal measures are one of the most effective policy levers to reduce the burden of disease[6-8].
-The Framework Convention on Tobacco Control, identifies “the effective and important means” of price and tax measures to reduce tobacco consumption[9].

-A broad international research base exists on the impact of tobacco taxation on individual smoking behaviours[10-13] particularly among more deprived smokers[14-18]; cessation service uptake[19]; and motivations to quit[20].
-At the population level, research has typically focused on either taxation as a source of government revenue[21-23], or interference by the tobacco industry to manipulate pricing strategies[24,25] and undermine taxation policy[26,27-30]{Krasovsky, 2010 #2078}{Krasovsky, 2010 #2078}{Krasovsky, 2010 #2078}.

 At 219% of the EU average, the UK price level index (PLI) of tobacco is the highest among EU member states[31].
 The tobacco tax in the UK is currently paid through a combination of specific duty (a price per quantity of product, £3.93 per pack of 20 cigarettes in 2016), ad valorem duty (a percentage of the retail price, 16.5% in 2016), and a standard rate of 20% value-added tax (VAT)[32].
 The two main products in the UK tobacco market are cigarettes and hand-rolled tobacco (HR-T), and separate duties are paid for each.
-Recent policies have addressed subsets of the UK tobacco market, including a minimum excise tax to establish a base rate of tax per pack of cigarettes which impacts on the cheapest available options[33] and increased duty on HR-T. Both policies are likely to discourage ‘downtrading’ to cheaper tobacco products[34].
+Recent UK policies include a minimum excise tax to establish a base rate of tax per pack of cigarettes which impacts on the cheapest available options[33] and increased duty on HR-T. Both policies are likely to discourage ‘downtrading’ to cheaper tobacco products[34].

-Over the last 25 years, a notable UK policy has been a duty escalator on cigarettes that rises above consumer price inflation, continuously decreasing the affordability of cigarettes[35].
+Over the last 25 years, a notable UK policy has been a duty escalator on cigarettes that rises above consumer price inflation, continuously increasing the price of cigarettes[35].
 This measure is unique among developed economies.
 In 1991, the Chancellor of the Exchequer found “strong arguments for a big duty increase on tobacco”[36], which followed in 1992/93.
 A duty escalator above inflation was implemented in certain years up to 2001, including at 5% above inflation from 1997-2001, before being scrapped and subsequently re-introduced in 2010.
 Since then the duty escalator has been set at 2% above inflation, other than one year of increase to 5% above inflation in 2012-13.

-Conducting research on tobacco taxation is important to ensure that it remains effective.
-Research involving simulation models is particularly relevant to inform planning for fiscal policies, predicting the impact of tobacco taxation on smoking prevalence, disease and economic burdens, and disaggregating the impact of a tax from other tobacco control interventions.
+Simulation models can inform fiscal policies, predict the impact of tobacco taxation on smoking prevalence, disease and economic burdens, and disaggregate the impact of a tax from other tobacco control interventions.
 To date, simulation modelling has typically quantified the impact of decreasing smoking prevalence on disease and economic outcomes[21,37-44].
-By contrast, attempts to analyse the impact of specific taxation policies on public health and economic outcomes are lacking.
+There are fewer examples of estimating the impact of specific taxation policies on public health and economic outcomes.
 Particular countries have implemented significant rises in tobacco excise taxes and modelled or evaluated outcomes, including New Zealand[41,45-47] and Australia[11], where 12.5% tobacco excise increases are planned until 2020.
-Other international examples are only recently emerging[48,49].
+Other recent international examples include Lebanon and Greece [48,49].